...

 Once you’ve cleaned up the ceiling, it’s time to apply new plaster!

 Fill and plaster the areas you’ve scraped off and make sure they are as even as possible.
-If you need two coats, make sure your first coat of plaster is dried before applying the second.
+If you need two coats, make sure your first coat of plaster is dry before applying the second.

-Once you’ve done that and the coats of plaster are dried, go ahead and sand them down, first using medium grain sandpaper (150 G) and then a fine grain (220-240G) to make them smooth, even and blemish free.
-Make sure to pay close attention to detail, as imperfections can be difficult to spot at the time in natural light, but once it’s painted, they’ll be amplified, so make sure to check thoroughly with a flashlight.
+How To Seal Flaking Paint On WallsOnce you’ve done that and the coats of plaster are dried, go ahead and sand them down, first using medium grain sandpaper (150 G) and then a fine grain (220-240G) to make them smooth, even and blemish free.
+Make sure to pay close attention to detail, as imperfections can be difficult to spot in natural light, but once it’s painted, they’ll be amplified, so check thoroughly with a flashlight.

-Peeling paint on the Ceiling be gone!
+Peeling paint on the ceiling, be gone!

 Painting Your (now fixed) ceiling paint peeled